- Employee contracts may soon be necessary for businesses of all kinds.

 When it comes to contracts, employers should keep an eye on the aftermath of the Epic Systems Corp. v.
 Lewis ruling.
 Employers can limit the number of times they face class action lawsuits, but it's important not to abuse the power to limit employee rights.
 If companies do begin to consistently take advantage of employees, new entrants to the job market will notice and shy away from entering into contractual agreements.

 When deciding whether to form at-will or contractual agreements with employees, it depends on what both you and the employee want.
 If the worker possesses tremendous value and wants long-term job security, a contract could be best.
 If they're an entry-level employee fresh out of college, an at-will agreement leaves more flexibility in case the hire doesn't work out.
 The decision rests on employer and employee needs.
-To best determine the option that suits your scenario, consider speaking with a legal expert.
+To best determine the option that suits your scenario, consult a legal expert.